chrisgoss/Personal-Space/README.md

 * EndGame Condition
     * Score = 0
 ## STRETCH
+* Objects invisible on collision, reappear at top of screen (0y).
 * Deploy Special
     * Use # of score to deploy alienEMP with duration
 * Image Variations (3 or 5 randomized)